 And it pays – both figuratively and literally – to get it right.

-We reference business entity selection on our website at the established Bay Area Law Offices of Denise Eaton May.
+We reference business entity selection on our website at the established Bay Area [nap_names id=”FIRM-NAME-2″].
 We stress therein that entrepreneurs’ attention necessarily focuses on both “small details and big-picture planning.”

 The combined micro and macro approach to business matters is likely nowhere more on display than with entity choice.
 How an enterprise will be set up and organized is a fundamental and first-step concern for any owner.
 Is power sharing contemplated?
 Will family members be involved?
 Are tax considerations a top-tier concern?
 What about liability?

 An in-depth online overview of business structures and entity choice underscores the large number and varied types of organizational possibilities that exist.
 Notwithstanding the sheer variety, that primer points out that business creators often narrow their choices significantly, emphasizing these select models:

 - Sole proprietorship